kralamoure/d1langdl/README.md

-# d1langdl
+# retrolangdl

-`d1langdl` is a program for concurrently downloading Dofus 1 lang files.
+`retrolangdl` is a program for concurrently downloading Dofus Retro lang files.

 ## Requirements